 What to do with fluorescent light bulbs: You’ve got options!

-These other stores take also back CFLs, as well as tubular flourescents bulbs (up to 4 feet in length) anytime they are open.
+See the link to the left for a list of stores that also take also back CFLs, as well as tubular fluorescents bulbs (up to 4 feet in length) anytime they are open.

 All fluorescent light bulbs can always be disposed of by making an appointment for our free Household Hazardous Waste collection program at www.rirrc.org/ecodepot, or by calling us 942-1430 x 241.

 Why do they need special disposal?

 Fluorescent light bulbs, including Compact Fluorescent Light bulbs, do contain a small amount of mercury, and should not be disposed of in the regular trash.